Take Rubric CTA Arrow

 Michael Fullan, All Systems Go: The Change Imperative for Whole System Reform

-Do staff have dedicated time to learn from each other, share best practices, and collaboratively problem-solve around SEL implementation challenges?
+Do staff have sufficient dedicated time to learn from each other, share best practices, and collaboratively problem-solve around SEL implementation challenges?

 Do staff norms or shared agreements guide respectful interactions, effective collaboration, and an inclusive staff culture?